QuentinRa/blog.quentinra.dev/info/sql/index.md

 ## Relational model

 In the second screen, you can see the usual representation of your data in a database.
-This is a literally an Exel table with rows, columns, and entries.
+This is literally an Excel table with rows, columns, and entries.
 In the first screen, this is the UML representation, that we use when creating a database from specifications (see **relational modeling**).

 <div class="row justify-content-center mx-0">
 <div class="col-12 col-md-3">